Universal Studios Hollywood Ticket Discounts and Deals

-Gold Annual Pass (has blackout dates, FREE parking, discounts on additional guest tickets, discounts on tickets to Halloween Horror Nights, 15% discount on in-park food and merchandise) is $309 when purchased at the gate, or $299 when purchased online.
+Gold Annual Pass is $329 when purchased at the gate, or $319 when purchased online.
+This pass has blackout dates, FREE parking, discounts on additional guest tickets, discounts on tickets to Halloween Horror Nights, a 15% discount on in-park food and merchandise and more.
 You must select a specific date for your first visit.
 That first visit date is not subject to blackouts – you can pick any day of the year.
-After that, you may visit on any date that is not blacked out for Gold passes (blacked out days are weekends in July, late December and a few other days).
+After that, you may visit on any date that is not blacked out for Gold passes (blacked out days are most Saturdays in July and August, the week between Christmas and New Year’s Eve, most Saturdays in January and a few other days during the year).
 The pass expires 12 months after your first visit.

-Platinum Annual Pass (no blackout dates, FREE parking, discounts on additional guest tickets, 15% discount on in-park food and merchandise, a FREE ticket to Halloween Horror Nights on select dates, priority board for the Studio Tour) is $609 when purchased at the gate, or $599 when purchased online.
+Platinum Annual Pass is $629 when purchased at the gate, or $619 when purchased online.
+This pass has no blackout dates, one-time per day Universal Express access after 3:00 pm to each attraction, ride and seated show, FREE parking, discounts on additional guest tickets, 15% discount on in-park food and merchandise and a FREE ticket to Halloween Horror Nights (valid on select dates only).
 Your first visit can be on any date.
 The pass expires 12 months after your first visit.

 - Discount Tickets from Undercover Tourist